Gianchand Single Malt Whisky Review

 So what do I think about Gianchand?
 Honestly it is truly reminiscent of the sort of single malts that India is producing in recent times.
 And like some of the other single malts that have held India’s flag high in the international whisky market, this also adds to that collection.
 This is sweet and delicate, yet creates that punch.
 Personally, for me this time in the Alcobev market is so important coz I feel that there is a Indian Single Malt revolution that is currently on, not only in India but also globally and this adds another star to that.

-One thought on “Gianchand Single Malt Whisky Review
+2 thoughts on “Gianchand Single Malt Whisky Review

 Leave a Reply